 Harder to tighten

 One of the biggest difficulties when tightening shoes is that of keeping the lower sections tight while working on the upper sections.
-Zipper Lacing is a bit like tying a half-knot at each eyelet, which holds quite firmly.
+With Zipper Lacing, each row is given a pair of simple “knots” – one at each eyelet.
+The knots effectively “lock” that row's tension while the next row is tightened.
 This makes it a great lacing for skates, boots, climbing shoes, or any footwear where very firm support is needed.

 Shoelace Lengths for Zipper Lacing